React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 ## Python Secure Test OPC UA Server

 It can be tricky to create the secure server and generate the certificates.
-Therefore, for testing purposes, we provide two scripts in certificates folder to generate the server and the client certificates.
+Therefore, for testing purposes, we provide two scripts in the certificates folder to generate the server and the client certificates.

 In the certificates folder run:
 ```bash